-A weekly meeting of accompanying majors which will explore accompanying and vocal and instrumental coaching techniques, emphasizing the interaction between partners and the musical style and performance problems in a wide range of instrumental and vocal repertory.
-By audition.
+A weekly meeting of accompanying majors which will explore accompanying and vocal and instrumental

 SP 1070 R2 Preparing the Exit

 2 hrs weekly Mr. Rosenshein

 This course will challenge the artist to create the ten-minute performance that may lead to a three-hour professional engagement.
 Today's artist must be prepared not only to show their expertise, control, consistency and dependability, but also an inspired, exciting, unique, courageous and memorable experience for the listener.
 We will work with a varied repertoire including Opera, Musical Theater and Cabaret and will also be "auditioning" for professionals in various venues.